A Tax Agent is an individual, company, or partnership registered with the IRD to file tax returns on behalf of New Zealand taxpayers.

 What to Expect After Applying:

-• Within 24 hours, My Refund will review your application and email you with an update.
+Within 2-3 business days, My Refund will review your application and email you with an update.

 This could include: